egberts/easy-admin/500-dns/README.zones.details.md

 It is very often that the hostname of the host that is running the DNS server is used as this SOA primary nameserver.

+In some documentation, `MNAME` refers to this.  `MNAME` stands for primary master name.

 HIDDEN-MASTER: The name of the controlling nameserver doesn't have to be the same host that your nameserver is running on.